 A prenuptial agreement is a form of marital agreement created before a couple gets married.
 Today, it’s much more common for couples to have prenuptial or postnuptial agreements, which allow them to determine financial rights, protect properties, and make other important decisions in case of divorce.
-In order to get the benefits from a marital agreement, it needs to adhere to contract law and be legally enforceable.
-A Bloomington prenuptial agreement attorney can help you make a strong marital agreement.
+To get the benefits from a marital agreement, it needs to adhere to contract law and be legally enforceable.
+A Bloomington, Illinois prenuptial agreement attorney can help you make a strong marital agreement.

 Although some individuals still believe that marital agreements indicate a marriage destined to fail, this is rarely the case.
 For most marriages, there are many benefits to creating and discussing a marital agreement.